Craigdarroch

 Alexander's son, Robert, 17th Laird, was perhaps the most distinguished member of the family.
 He was a lawyer, Attorney-General of Bengal, later, M.P. for the Stewartry of Kirkcudbright, Judge Advocate General and a Privy Councillor.
 He built the 'pond', turned the course of Craigdarroch Water, laid out the policies much as they are now, and built the west wing.

 His grandson, Robert, died in 1904, leaving no heir - for the first time in 600 years - but twin daughters, the elder of whom, Ella, married William Cunninghame, 14th Laird of Caprington, descendant of the Earls of Glencairn, in 1918, and their elder son Robert inherited the castle and property.

 After 1904 the house was occasionally rented by Clare Dubs who bought it in 1923, living there until he died in 1943 when it passed to his nephew (by marriage), Robert Sinclair Scott, who sold it in 1957 to Adam Dalzell who died in 1961.

 In 1962 it was acquired by the present occupant's now deceased father-in-law whose wife's uncle was a Fergusson, kinsman to the Fergussons of Craigdarroch.

 During the 19th century various alterations and additions were made - the Oriel window in the drawing-room; the Chapel, built in 1889 of oak and stone from the estate; and later the billiard room wing, replacing former conservatories, and rebuilt in 1932 as the present study.
 In the chapel there are photographs of the 50 or so estate workers and their families all together in their Sunday finery at the turn of the 20th century.
 Some of them would have worked in the extensive walled garden and greenhouses, now derelict, to provide produce for the house.
 Others would have worked on the local tenanted farms and in forestry on the estate.

 During the late war (1939–1945) the house was allocated to a special unit of the Norwegian Army since when it has been lived in for short periods only until the present occupation.
 Modern conditions do not encourage developments and improvements, but they continue slowly.
 In recent years the house has been used for events and meetings and plans are in progress to use it as a wedding and function venue.

-Craigdarroch House is open to the public throughout July each year from 2pm to 4pm.
+Craigdarroch House is open to the public throughout July each year from 2 p.m. to 4 p.m.
 It is situated 2 miles west of Moniaive on the B729.